 Case in point: Owl Rock Capital Corp (NYSE:ORCC) is a business development company (BDC) headquartered in New York City.

-The company is not a bank in the traditional sense, because it doesn’t have any branch for you to walk in and cash a check.
-Instead, ORCC provides direct lending solutions to middle market businesses.
+The company is not a bank in the traditional sense, because it doesn’t have any branches for you to walk in and cash a check.
+Instead, it provides direct lending solutions to middle-market businesses.

 Better yet, this alternative bank plans to give investors “bonuses” on top of its regular dividend payments.

-In other words, if an investor holds ORCC stock for the full year, they can expect to get special dividends totaling $0.32 per share.
-If the company sticks to its quarterly rate of $0.31 per share—that’s $1.24 per share annualized—it will be on track to pay out $1.56 per share for the year.
+Therefore, if an investor holds Owl Rock Capital stock for the full year, they can expect to get special dividends totaling $0.32 per share.
+If the company sticks to its quarterly dividend rate of $0.31 per share—that’s $1.24 per share annualized—it will be on track to pay out $1.56 per share for the year.
 That would translate to a yield (including special dividends) of 9.8%.

-And even though ORCC is a relatively new name to stock market investors—the company completed its initial public offering in July 2019—it is already one of the biggest players in the middle market lending business.
+And even though Owl Rock Capital is a relatively new name to stock market investors—the company completed its initial public offering (IPO) in July 2019—it is already one of the biggest players in the middle-market lending business.
 At the end of the third quarter of 2019, it had a portfolio of $8.3 billion.
 (Source: “Quarterly Earnings Presentation,” Owl Rock Capital Corp, last accessed February 11, 2020.)

 At the same time, the portfolio consisted of 99% senior secured loans, with 79% being first lien investments.
 As a lender of first lien, Owl Rock Capital Corp would stand first in line to get paid in the event of a borrower liquidation.